Valdis Story: Abyssal City: Gameplay

 Valdis Story is a side-scroller in which the player controls one of four protagonists.
 Each can run, jump, traverse obstacles, and use unique weaponry and magic to defeat enemies.
 The undersea city consists of several zones, between which the player can freely move.
 The player will acquire many items throughout their journey, and some of them will grant new abilities; for example, they will be able to create platforms out of ice, which will allow them to access areas that were previously inaccessible.
 The game contains many RPG elements; enemies will drop loot (i.e., better equipment), and the player character gains experience from combat.
 As they level up, the player will be able to acquire new combat skills from the in-game skill tree.

 Reception

 Valdis Story received positive reviews, and holds an average of 83/100 on aggregate web site Metacritic.
 Andrew Barker of RPGFan gave it 93%, saying he "had a wonderful time playing Valdis Story.
 Time and time again it exceeded my expectations, and it's a privilege that I was able to play and review it."
 Destructoid awarded the game 9/10, concluding that it "simultaneously succeeds as both an action platformer and a Metroidvania with RPG elements, and it's a must-play for fans of either genre."
-GamingTrend scored it 8/10, criticizing the game's control scheme; it said the "[j]umping has an uneasy float to it", and was particularly critical of the need to do a "Street Fighter-style 'hadouken' movement" to perform a dash, noting that this requirement was "[a]ll the more confounding [given] that the left and right bumpers on the controller go entirely unused while combinations of buttons are needed for things like menus and special attacks."
-However, it still recommended Valdis Story overall, saying, "Valdis Story makes you earn your progress, and that makes success all the more satisfying."